SIPp/sipp/README.md

 --with-pcap --with-sctp --with-openssl` or `./build.sh --full` to enable all optional features.

+Note for trustid - normally we build with:  build.sh --with-openssl

 # Support

 I try and be responsive to issues raised on Github, and there's [a